George Benson Schedule

 George Benson Albums

 George Benson has released five live albums, close to

 Uptown (1966); The George Benson Cookbook (1966); Beyond the Blue Horizon (1971); Body Talk (1973); In Flight (1977); Livin'

 Inside Your Love (1979); Tenderly (1989); Big Boss Band (1990); Love Remembers (1993); Irreplaceable (2003); Guitar Man (2011);

 and many more!

 George Benson Trivia

 the Year (1977); Best Male R&B Vocal Performance (1979); Best Jazz Vocal Performance, Male (1981); Best R&B Instrumental

-Performance (1981); Best Male R&B Vocal Performance (1981); Best Traditional R&B Performance (2007);
+Performance (1981); Best Male R&B Vocal Performance (1981); Best Traditional R&B Performance (2007); and Best Pop

-and Best Pop Instrumental Performance (2007).
+Instrumental Performance (2007).

 George Benson Concert Experience

-manages to attract energetic crowds that turn up looking for some extraordinary jazz.
+manages to attract energetic crowds that turn up looking for some fantastic jazz.
 A blend of melodies borrowed from different

-best appreciated live and in person.
-To see one of his shows, all you need to do is grab a few tickets right here through
+all you need to do is grab a few tickets right here through StubHub.
+Don't miss out on your chance to catch a great performance

 that you know you want to be a part of.
 As always, you can count on StubHub for all the access to Benson's shows you'll ever